nuejs/nue/packages/nuejs.org/docs/index.md

 # Why Nue
-Nue is a standards-first framework that maximizes HTML, CSS, JavaScript, and WASM to build ambitious multi-page web applications with radically less code than traditional frameworks.
+Nue is a standards-first framework that pushes HTML, CSS, JavaScript, and WASM to theri limit.
+It helps you build ambitious web applications with radically less code than with traditional frameworks.

 [Video: Multi-page app demo]

 ## Lighter than a React button
 Nue redefines lightweight: